アイスランド

 • Breakfast

-• Detour to the Reykjanes Peninsula (between Reykjavík and Keflavík) If you have time to sightsee on the way to the airport today, the Reykjanes Peninsula offers very interesting landscapes.
+• Reykjanes Peninsula detour (between Reykjavík and Keflavík) If you have time to sightsee on your way to the airport today, the Reykjanes Peninsula offers very interesting landscapes.

 Additional driving distance: 95km